MariaMsu/Housemate/README.md

 # Housemate

-Housemate is a centralized platform designed to help people engaged in communal living resolve the mess with their household chores and expenses with easy-to-use scheduling and messaging system.
+Housemate is a centralized platform de

+signed to help people engaged in communal living resolve the mess with their household chores and expenses with easy-to-use scheduling and messaging system.